pop-os/python-apt/doc/source/library/apt_pkg.rst

 .. class:: TagFile(file, bytes: bool = False)

     An object which represents a typical debian control file.
+Can be used for Packages, Sources, control, Release, etc.

+    The *file* argument shall be a path name or an open file object.
+The argument *bytes* specifies whether the file shall be represented using bytes (``True``) or unicode (``False``) strings.

+    It is a context manager that can be used with a with statement or the :meth:`close` method.

+    .. describe:: with TagFile(...) as ...:

+        Use the :class:`TagFile` as a context manager.
+This will automatically close the file after the body finished execution.

+        .. versionadded:: 1.0

+    .. method:: close()

+        Close the file.
+It's recommended to use the context manager instead (that is, the `with` statement).

+        .. versionadded:: 1.0

-Can be used for Packages, Sources, control, Release, etc. Such an object provides two kinds of API which should not be used together:
+    It provides two kinds of API which should not be used together:

     The first API implements the iterator protocol and should be used whenever possible because it has less side effects than the other one.
 It may be used e.g. with a for loop::

-        tagf = apt_pkg.TagFile(open('/var/lib/dpkg/status'))
+        with apt_pkg.TagFile('/var/lib/dpkg/status') as tagfile:
             for section in tagfile:
                 print section['Package']

     .. versionchanged:: 0.7.100
         Added support for using gzip files, via :class:`gzip.GzipFile` or any